AppleSoul94/AppleSoul94/README.md

 - 👋 Hi, I’m @AppleSoul94
+- ⚡ I'm a full-time Electrical Engineer
 - 👀 I’m interested in programming
-- ☕ I’m currently learning Java
+- ☕ I’m currently learning JavaScripts
 - 💞️ I’m looking to collaborate on GTA:SA-MP projects

 <!---
 AppleSoul94/AppleSoul94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.